Residential Tenancies Disputes

 - assess the time likely to be required for any hearing.

 If a consent agreement between the parties is reached at the conference, the terms of the agreement are lodged with the ACAT.
-If the matter is not resolved at the conference, the Registrar will then refer it to an ACAT member for consideration.
+If the matter is not resolved at the conference, directions will be made for the filing of evidence and the matter will be scheduled for hearing.

 IMPORTANT NOTICE: Under section 55 of the ACT Civil and Administrative Tribunal Act 2008 the ACAT may, by order, make a decision in accordance with agreed terms without holding a hearing, or without completely dealing with an application at a hearing if a hearing has begun.

-Applications are listed for hearing depending on the issues in dispute.
-It is possible the matter will be listed for conference before a deputy registrar, or hearing before an ACAT Member or the Registrar.
+Applications may be listed for hearing depending on the issues in dispute.
 All hearings are recorded and parties will receive written notice advising the date, time and location of the hearing.

 If a party to the dispute fails to attend a conference or hearing, the ACAT may: